Age of Empires

 , which was developed by the very same creator of Age of Empires

 and released on November 23, 2001.Age of Empires Online

 , however, turned out to be very much in production.
 The announcement broke the base

 almost immediately.
 The game, made by Gas Powered Games, is intended to enable players "to create a living, growing online world, shared with friends and friendly rivals around the globe, [while] players can develop their own persistent online civilization, which grows even when the player is offline and watch as it progresses from a village to an empire.
 They can embark on quests along the way, alone or with friends, and to "immerse themselves in epic tales, quirky characters, adventure, history and strategy."
 The game also includes Live Achievements.
 Initially released with just the Greek civilisation, the Egyptians, Persians, Celts, Babylonians and Norse have since been added.
 The free-to-play model has also been revamped, allowing persistent players to earn in-game currency to purchase paid content without paying a dime.

-On the 3rd of January 2013, it was announced on the official blog that Online
+On January 3, 2013, it was announced on the official blog that Online

 would have no further content added, though support will be continued for the game.
-Due to the closure of the Games For Windows Live service on July 1, 2014, which the game heavily relies on, Online
+Online

 The series in general give examples of: